[UPDATED IN NOVEMBER 2024]

 When talking about Morocco, I believe most people immediately think of hot weather.
 And it is true that Morocco, and more specifically Marrakech, are very hot places.
 But they are not that warm all year round.

 Winters tend to be cold, especially at night, as the city usually has a significant temperature range.
 So, if you choose to visit Marrakech in winter, bring some warm clothes.
-However, as for rain, the probability of rain is quite low (in winter, on average, it rains only for 3 days).
+However, there is a low chance of rain (in winter, on average, it rains only for 3 days).

 Marrakech is a very interesting city, but despite this, for a first visit, 2 days are enough to get to know the main points of interest.

-However, Marrakech is a city where part of the fun is living its whole vibe and not so much visiting points A or B. So I suggest 3 days to visit Marrakech more calmly.
+However, Marrakech is a city where part of the fun is living its whole vibe.
+So, I suggest 3 days to visit Marrakech at a slower pace.

-This way, besides visiting the main points of interest, you will have more time to enjoy the city’s markets or even one of the fantastic terraces spread all over the city.
+This way, you will have more time to enjoy the city’s markets or even one of the fantastic terraces spread all over the city.

-💡 EXTRA TIP: If you have more days available on your trip to Marrakech, there are several day trips from Marrakech, such as the Ouzoud waterfalls, the port city of Essaouira or even the fortified city of Aït-Ben-Haddou.
+💡 EXTRA TIP: If you have more days available on your trip to Marrakech, there are several day trips from Marrakech.
+Have a look at the Ouzoud waterfalls, the port city of Essaouira or even the fortified city of Aït-Ben-Haddou.
+More about this at the end of the post.

 How to get to Marrakech?

-Marrakech has one airport – Menara Marrakech Airport, which has several direct connections with various countries such as:
+Marrakech has one airport – Menara Marrakech Airport.
+It has has several direct connections with various countries such as:

 - Portugal (Porto, Lisbon)